Louisiana's 81st House of Representatives district

-Louisiana's 81th House of Representatives district is one of 105 Louisiana House of Representatives districts.
+Louisiana's 81st House of Representatives district is one of 105 Louisiana House of Representatives districts.
 It is currently represented by Republican Jeffrey Wiley of Ascension Parish, Louisiana.

 Geography

 HD81 makes up the northern border of Jefferson Parish.
-It spans through the parishes of Ascension, Livingston, and St. James, including the communities of Sorrento, Convent, Gramercy, White Hall, Port Vincent, Killian, and Rome.
+It spans through the parishes of Ascension, Livingston, and St. James, including the Towns of Sorrento, Gramercy, Killian, the village of Port Vincent, and the census-designated place of Convent.